WHAT WE DO

-The main goal of our Great Apes Conservation Program is to provide long term security to the populations of the Cross River gorillas and Nigeria-Cameroon chimpanzees and their habitats located through research and the implementation of a community based management strategy.
+The main goal of our Great Apes Conservation Programme is to provide long term security to the populations of the Cross River gorillas and Nigeria-Cameroon chimpanzees and their habitats through research and the implementation of a community based management strategy.

 Strengthening the capacity of the existing and new protected areas, as well as local communities, to conserve the Cross River gorillas and Nigeria-Cameroon chimpanzees subpopulations.

-Conduct scientific research and an intensive monitoring programmme of the great apes subpopulations in South West Cameroon with the help of local scouts.
+Conduct scientific research and an intensive monitoring programme of the great apes subpopulations in South West Cameroon with the help of local scouts.

 Together with local communities and international partners, develop sustainable livelihoods and economic development initiatives based on intact ecosystems.

 Conduct a local conservation education programmes in communities and schools as well as an international campaign to increase on the dire situation and importance of conservation of these species.